dpaleka/consistency-forecasting/README.md

 ├── tuples              # Tuples of (question, answer) pairs.
 Formatting validated upon commit.
 ├── other               # All other data, e.g. raw scrapes, or intermediate steps for synthetic questions.
 Unvalidated.
 ├── check_tuple_logs    # Where results of the already instantiated consistency checks + violation are saved.
 In .gitignore, do not commit.
+├── verification        # Logging question verification.
+In .gitignore, do not commit.
 └── test                # Where tests write data.
 In .gitignore, do not commit.
 ```